-Council has undertaken large scale revegetation works along Muscle Creek including weed removal, bank stabilisation and plantation of habitat trees.
+Council has undertaken large scale revegetation works along Muscle Creek including weed removal, bank subsidised and plantation of habitat trees.

 Council also commenced a "weed tree removal program" with funding from Local Government NSW.
-This allowed the removal of Cocos Palms and Privet from private properties in 2021 and 2022 with residents being subsidizing for the cost of removal of these trees from resident's properties.
+This allowed the removal of Cocos Palms and Privet from private properties in 2021, 2022, 2023 and 2024, with residents being subsidised for the cost of removal of these trees from resident's properties.
 This had a twofold benefit: residents saw less flying-fox activity at their properties, and it is believed that removal of these trees also reduced the amount of seed dispersal for these species.
+This program will be continued as long as budget allows.

-The intention is to consider plans for a flying-fox habitat restoration project in Muswellbrook which will include planting of food trees, roosting trees away from residential areas, but Council is yet to successfully attract grant funding due to a lack of available suitable Council owned land for such a project.
-Several discussions have been held with different private landholders about possible locations for planting over the past three years, without success to date.
+Plans are being considered for flying-fox habitat restoration projects in Muswellbrook and Denman which will include planting of food trees, roosting trees away from residential areas.
+Council is yet to successfully attract grant funding due to a lack of available suitable Council owned land for such a project.
+Several discussions have been held with different private landholders about possible locations for planting over the past three years, without success, however it is still the intention of Council to undertake these projects.